 against atheism, against atheists, arguments against atheists, arguments for God, arguments for religion, arguments for theism, beat an atheist, debate, debate an atheist, debate atheism, discussion, religion debate, religion vs. science, science debate, science vs. religion, win a debate with an atheist, win an atheist

 HOW TO DEBATE AN ATHEIST

 How to win a debate with an atheist…

 Actually no. And I will show exactly how this can be done.

 First of all set a structure to the discussion!
-The atheist will most probably start with an all-out attack mentioning various things.
-In his anger he will seem unstoppable.
-Explain to him calmly that there must be a specific logical sequence in a civilized discussion.
-Atheists usually are extra zealous and say many and confusing things.
-Because the things in their head are indeed confused.
-Help them get them straight.
-Christianism – which is usually their greatest “enemy” – has many facets: Philosophical, theological, ethical, political, societal.
+The atheist will most probably start the debate with an all-out attack mentioning various things and touching on multiple subjects at the same time.
+Explain calmly that there must be a specific logical sequence in a civilized discussion.
+Atheists tend to mix different things when discussing Christianity, but this happens only because the things in their head are indeed mixed and confused when it comes to religion.
+(Important Note: Religious people are also many times confused on various subjects as well – it just happens that this article deals with the atheists and their common misconceptions) Help them get them straight.
+Christianity – which is usually their greatest “enemy” – has many facets: Philosophical, theological, ethical, political, societal.
 Discuss about these sectors separately and in order.
 He will try to convince you that this is not the case.
-Try to explain to him that not distinguishing the purely theological or philosophical part of Christianity from its political and/ or social part is an over-simplistic way of seeing things.
-Almost childish. (ask him of course if he sees things in the same “holistic” way in the case of science which some time ago supported eugenics)
+Try to explain to him that not distinguishing the purely theological or philosophical part of Christianity from its political and/ or social part is an over-simplistic – almost childish – way of seeing things.
+Ask him if he sees things in the same “holistic” way in the case of science which some time ago supported eugenics…

 0. Read the basic articles of Harmonia Philosophica!